TULiberalArts/Anthropology/pages/graduate.md

 ## Archaeology

-Archaeologists study people and cultures of the past by analyzing material remains such as artifacts, human remains, architecture, landscapes, and environments.
-Archaeologists use this evidence to study such topics as the formation of social groups, ideologies, subsistence patterns, human interactions with the environment.
+Archaeologists study people and cultures of the past by analyzing material remains such as artifacts, human remains, architecture, landscapes and environments.
+Archaeologists use this evidence to study such topics as the formation of social groups, ideologies, subsistence patterns and human interactions with the environment.

 **Some areas of focus:**